dereuromark/cakephp-ajax/README.md

 A CakePHP 3.x plugin that makes working with AJAX a piece of cake..

-## Version notice

-This branch only works for **CakePHP 3.x** - please use the 2.x branch for CakePHP 2.x.

 ## What is this plugin for?
 Basically DRY (Don't repeat yourself) and easy AJAX handling.